itod/threadutils/README.md

     ```objc
     id obj = [q take]; // obj is never nil
     ```
 1. `-poll` tries to take an object from the queue without blocking the current thread.
-Always returns immediately, but the result may be `nil`:
+Always returns immediately, but the result will be `nil` if the queue is empty:

     ```objc
     id obj = [q poll]; // obj may be nil
     ```
 1. `-takeBeforeDate:` tries to take an object from the queue for up to 10 seconds while blocking the current thread.
-Always returns within roughly 10 seconds, but the result may be `nil`:
+Always returns within roughly 10 seconds, but the result may be `nil` if no object is available for dequeueing during that time:

     ```objc
     NSDate *date = [NSDate dateWithTimeIntervalSinceNow:10.0];